ballerina-platform/module-ballerinax-hubspot.crm.object.leads/README.md

 ## Useful links

-* For more information go to the [`hubspot.crm.object.leads` package](https://central.ballerina.io/ballerinax/hubspot.crm.object.leads/latest).
+* For more information go to the [`hubspot.crm.obj.leads` package](https://central.ballerina.io/ballerinax/hubspot.crm.obj.leads/latest).
 * For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 * Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.